live-alchemy/portfolio/src/pages/2021-09-01-marble-elk-traverse/index.md

 ![More Limestone](./limestone-2.jpg)

 Our second day also brought on our early challenges with regards navigating heights.
 We opted to sidehill the last up and down on our route to gain the col between Tibetan and Crystal mountains.
 This proved pretty hairy as we clung to wet heather and azalea plants in an effort not to skid down to the valley floor.
-This was particularly intense for Thomas who is not a fan of heights but she was able to process the fear and pull through, as I was to witness them to do time and again on this rather elevated voyage!
+This was particularly intense for Thomas who is not a fan of heights but she was able to process the fear and pull through, as I was to witness her to do time and again on this rather elevated voyage!
 The flat an homey col (col: a low point between peaks that resembles a saddle) gained at last, we made camp and enjoyed Stroganoff for a late supper.

 ## Day 3: The descent to Scheldrup Lake

 ![Down the scree](./beagle-descent.jpg)

 The next morning brought better weather, and our first designated hot chocolate day!
 But lo! more climbing, this time on rock.
-Some spooky moves and more heroics from Thomas saw us safely up Crystal mountain where we enjoyed a hot chocolate and some peaceful time connecting before once again descending into a col then down the rocky slop to the East short of Scheldrup lake through very faint trail.
+Some spooky moves and more heroics from Thomas saw us safely up Crystal mountain where we enjoyed a hot chocolate and some peaceful time connecting before once again descending into a col then down the rocky slope to the East shore of Scheldrup lake through very faint trail.
 All in all, I'm just glad we didn't get cliffed out!
 The camping at the top of the lake was superb, on soft ground and by pristine waters who offered our first chance to enjoy a much needed rinse!
 Oh, and not to mention it was veggie coconut curry night :D We fell asleep to sweet bird song and rested well.

 ## Day 4: The Golden Eagle

 ![Summit](./summit-selfy.jpg)

-We woke to fine weather and an easy to follow boot path that wound us up and above the lake and on the Golden Eagle approach trail.
+We woke to fine weather and an easy to follow boot path that wound us up and above the lake and on to the Golden Eagle approach trail.
 This mountain represents this highest point on Vancouver Island and is quite stunning to behold from any angle.
 Our route did not summit, but rather hugged a Westerly ridge to eventually reach the skirt of the Beagle, who sits just next to and a little bellow the Eagle.
 After what already felt like a long day, we finished lunch and proceeded to drop to the valley floor once more along a rather wet and sketchy scree slope / rock gully.
 I have to admit I wasn't a fan of this section as it was fairly hazardous, but we made it through and miraculously picked up the trail and were thus in good enough spirits to actually ascend to 1500m for the second time that day reaching the peaks across the valley where we caught a beautiful sunset and camped for the night sheltered behind some large rocks.
 The night sky was illuminated brilliantly and we had officially crossed the halfway threshold of our trip safely.

 ![Sunset](./sunset.jpg)